Maintenance break in the OmaKela e-service on 18 August at 6–8 More information

-Only those family members who were covered under the Finnish social security system on moving from Finland can enjoy continued coverage under the Finnish system while living abroad.
+Only family members who were entitled to social security coverage in Finland already before the move abroad can retain this entitlement during the stay abroad.
 This rule does not apply to children who are born abroad.

-Family members who move to an EU or EEA country or Switzerland are usually covered under the Finnish social security system if the person who is the reason for the move abroad is covered under the Finnish social security system.
-However, if you start working, your social security coverage is determined on the basis of your employment and you can thus not qualify for social security coverage in the capacity of family member.
-In such a case, you are usually covered under the social security system of your country of employment if your work meets the minimum requirements regarding the terms of employment.
-If you start working, you must notify Kela about this.
+Family members who move to an EU or EEA country, Switzerland or the United Kingdom are usually entitled to coverage under the Finnish social security system if the person who is the reason for the move abroad is also entitled to it.
+However, if you start working, your entitlement to social security coverage is determined on the basis of your work and you are thus not entitled to benefits on the basis of being a family member.
+You are then usually entitled to social security coverage in the country of employment if your work meets the minimum requirements regarding the terms of employment.
+If you start working, you must notify Kela of this.

 Even if you are entitled to social security coverage in Finland during a temporary stay abroad, you may have a primary right to medical care and family benefits in your country of employment (another EU or EEA country, Switzerland or the United Kingdom).
 Always check beforehand with Kela or the social insurance institution of your country of employment to find out which country can pay you these benefits.